lulu-mit-sahne/english/content/posts/Wander.md

 {{< vimeo 302657667 >}}

-### Ein Dokumentarfilm von Julius Schmitt
+### A Documentary by Julius Schmitt

-Die Leinwand aufgebaut.
-Der Projektor gestartet.
-Die Menschen strömen zum Feld.
-20 Uhr: Die Vorstellung kann beginnen.
-Das Wanderkino ist zu Gast im Süden von Burkina Faso.
+Screen installed.
+Projector started.
+People are swarming to the field.
+8 p.m.: The screening can begin.
+The travelling cinema is visiting the south of Burkina Faso.
-Faszination Bewegtbild - bei uns in Deutschland ist das Wanderkino längst Nostalgie.
-Die Menschen sind mobil, haben den Luxus von Zeit und Geld, um sich unterhalten zu lassen.
-In Burkina Faso ist das noch anders.
+The fascination of the moving image - in Germany, the travelling cinema has long been degenerate into a nostalgia.
+People are mobile, have the luxury of time and money to be entertained.
+This is still different in Burkina Faso.
-Unterwegs mit dem Wanderkino ist eine persönliche Reisereportage mit einem Ich-Erzähler.
-Es gibt drei unterschiedliche Versionen des Filmes mit drei verschiedenen Sprechern in drei unterschiedlichen Sprachfassungen.
-Deutsch (Julius), Französisch (Georges), Mòoré (Nadége).
+Unterwegs mit dem Wanderkino is a personal road movie with a first-person narrator.
+Three protagonists, three versions with three different speakers in three different languages: German (Julius), French (Georges), Mooré (Nadége).

-19 min / FullHD / 16:9 / Farbe
+19 min / FullHD / 16:9 / Colour

-Buch, Regie, Produktion und Kamera:
+Script, Directing, Production and D.o.P.
 Julius Schmitt

-Montage:
+Editing
 Martin Mikosch

-Sound Design und Mix:
+Sound Design and Mix
 William Amsler

-Untertitel:
+Subtitles
 Naré Nadège Delwendé, Georges le Roi Tekou

 ![Meine Reise mit dem Wanderkino, Julius Schmitt](/posts/wanderkino/unterwegs-mit-dem-wanderkino-1.jpg)
 ![Meine Reise mit dem Wanderkino, Julius Schmitt](/posts/wanderkino/unterwegs-mit-dem-wanderkino-3.jpg)